opentofu/opentofu/internal/cloud/e2e/README.md

 ### Flags

 * Use the `-v` flag for normal verbose mode.
-* Use the `-tfoutput` flag to print the opentf output to standard out.
+* Use the `-tfoutput` flag to print the tofu output to standard out.
 *  Use `-ldflags` to change the version Prerelease to match a version available remotely.
-Some behaviors rely on the exact local version OpenTF being available in TFC/TFE, and manipulating the Prerelease during build is often the only way to ensure this.
+Some behaviors rely on the exact local version OpenTofu being available in TFC/TFE, and manipulating the Prerelease during build is often the only way to ensure this.
 [(More on `-ldflags`.)](https://www.digitalocean.com/community/tutorials/using-ldflags-to-set-version-information-for-go-applications)